British Rail Class 23: Preservation

 A book about the restoration of the sole-remaining 'Baby' Deltic engine has been published by The Baby Deltic Project and is available through their website.

 Models

 The Class 23 "Baby Deltic" is being made as a kit and ready-to-run in OO gauge by Silver Fox Models.

-Between 1960 and 1965 the Class 23 was available in 000 (approximately N-gauge) gauge as part of the Lone Star "Treble-O-Lectric" range of diecast models in both powered and unpowered versions.
+Between 1960 and 1965 the Class 23 was available in OOO gauge (2 mm scale) as part of the Lone Star "Treble-O-Lectric" range of Die Cast Machine Tools models in both powered and unpowered versions.

-Heljan offers ready to run OO models of the Class 23, both in original and rebuilt forms.
+In 2012, Heljan introduced ready to run OO gauge models of the Class 23, both in original and rebuilt forms.